-- ^{5.20} Whilst it was not possible to determine the planning status of a total of 12 households as they were not on site at the time of the fieldwork, the needs of these households still need to be recognised by the GTAA as they are believed to be Gypsies and Travellers and may meet the planning definition. - ^{5.21} ORS are of the opinion that it would not be appropriate when producing a robust assessment of need to make any firm assumptions about whether or not households where an interview was not completed meet the planning definition based on the outcomes of households in that local authority where an interview was completed. - ^{5.22} However data that has been collected from over 2,500 household interviews that have been completed by ORS since the changes to PPTS in 2015 suggests that nationally approximately 10% of households that have been interviewed meet the planning definition. - ^{5.23} This would suggest that it is likely that only a small proportion of the potential need identified from these households will need conditioned Gypsy and Traveller pitches, and that the needs of the majority will need to be addressed through other means. - ^{5.24} Should further information be made available to the Council that will allow for the planning definition to be applied to the unknown households, the overall level of need could rise by up to 4 pitches from new household formation (this uses a base of the 12 households and a net growth rate of 1.50%4).
-There is also 1 pitch that will become vacant on the public site in the first 5 years of the GTAA.
-Therefore additional need could increase by up to a further 3 pitches, plus any concealed adult households or 5 year need arising from older teenagers living in these households (if all 12 unknown pitches are deemed to meet the planning definition).
-However, as an illustration, if the ORS national average of 10% were to be applied this could be as few as no additional pitches. - ^{5.25} Tables setting out the components of need for unknown households can be found in Appendix A.
+- 5.19 Whilst there were a total of 18 pitches with planning permission where an interview was not able to be completed, only 8 of these were occupied.
+There were 5 pitches that have not been implemented at Spring Stables and 5 pitches that have not been implemented at Woodfield Bungalow.
+Therefore there were a total of 8 occupied pitches where an interview was not completed.
+All of these have full planning permission. - 5.20 Whilst it was not possible to determine the planning status of a total of 8 households as they were not on site at the time of the fieldwork, the needs of these households still need to be recognised by the GTAA as they are believed to be Gypsies and Travellers and may meet the planning definition. - 5.21 ORS are of the opinion that it would not be appropriate when producing a robust assessment of need to make any firm assumptions about whether or not households where an interview was not completed meet the planning definition based on the outcomes of households in that local authority where an interview was completed. - 5.22 However data that has been collected from over 2,500 household interviews that have been completed by ORS since the changes to PPTS in 2015 suggests that nationally approximately 10% of households that have been interviewed meet the planning definition. - 5.23 This would suggest that it is likely that only a small proportion of the potential need identified from these households will need conditioned Gypsy and Traveller pitches, and that the needs of the majority will need to be addressed through other means. - 5.24 Should further information be made available to the Council that will allow for the planning definition to be applied to the unknown households, the overall level of need could rise by up to 2 pitches from new household formation (this uses a base of the 8 households and a net growth rate of 1.50%).
+This suggests that 1 new household will form in years 6-10 and that 1 new household will form in years 11-15 of the assessment period.
+Therefore additional need could increase by up to a further 2 pitches, plus any concealed adult households or 5 year need arising from older teenagers living in these households (if all 8 unknown pitches are deemed to meet the planning definition). - However, as an illustration, if the ORS national average of 10% were to be applied this could be as few as none (10% of 2 = 0.2) of these pitches are likely to be for households that meet the planning definition and the 2 pitches will be added to need from households that do not meet the definition. - 5.26 Tables setting out the components of need for unknown households can be found in Appendix A.